Aunty Judy Watego nee Newfong Welcomes You To The Nation Of Quandamooka.

 1. Distinguish and eliminate any hidden non-supportive and unhelpful beliefs, attitudes, habits and behaviors which are getting in the way of you or your service being culturally competent and confident in effectively working cross-culturally.

-2. Use holistics planning and service delivery cultural frameworks to embed Indigenous and local Quandamooka perspectives within your early years spaces;
+2. Use holistic planning and service delivery cultural frameworks to embed Indigenous perspectives within your early years spaces;

-3. Follow Indigenous protocols to access, engage with, and build partnerships with the local Indigenous communities of Quandamooka;
+3. Follow Indigenous protocols to access, engage with, and build partnerships with the local Indigenous communities;

-5. Build culturally safe learning environment and strengthen your capacity to actively increase the participation of Aboriginal children and Torres Strait Islander children within your programs and services;
+4. Build a culturally safe learning environment and strengthen your capacity to actively increase the participation of Aboriginal children and Torres Strait Islander children within your programs and services;

-5. Make informed decisions about how to successfully embed Quandamooka cultures, histories, contributions and perspectives within your daily programs to help meet National Quality Standards and delivery to the benefit of all children;
+5. Make informed decisions about how to successfully embed Quandamooka/Indigenous cultures, histories, contributions and perspectives within your daily programs to help meet National Quality Standards and delivery to the benefit of all children;

 6. Become part of a professional culturally appropriate learning community designed to support you in building your own professional knowledge, practices, competencies and confidence when working cross-culturally;